dwmkerr/lifeline/README.md

 - [x] feat: use cloud firestore rather than local
 - [x] feat: feedback option
 - [x] feat: show version number in menu
+- [ ] fix: all events are viewable by all users
+- [ ] build: 'yes/no' step on build to deploy firebase changes - can you dry-run firebase for changes?
+If so the website deploy should also be gated in the same 'yes/no' step
+- [ ] feat: fix up autocomplete to use the same style of text entry as for tripweather

 **v0.3**